ghga-de/nf-aceseq/README.md

 ## Running pipeline with different modules:

---nocontrol
+- Running with no control samples or with bad control samples

+--runWithFakeControl true
+To be able to run with fake control ACE-Seq pipeline must be already processed with some other tumor-normal pairs.
+Then, its coverage profile can be used for normalization for nocontrol or bad control samples.
+In this case, no BAFs can be used from a matching control sample, and also patients sex would not be inferred.
+In order to use this functionality, --fake_control and --fake_control_prefix must be defined.

+For the configuraton, the path and the prefix to the control coverage profile for a male or a female patient must be matched: fake_control file directory must be organized such that: {fake_control_prefix}.chr*.cnv.anno.tab.gz for hg38 or {fake_control_prefix}.*.cnv.anno.tab.gz for hg37.
+For female samples chromosome list should be 1-22,X and for male samples chromosome list should be 1-22,X,Y.

-If there is no control, automatically nocontrol workflow will be switched on.
+If there is no control, **automatically** nocontrol workflow will be switched on.
 In order to use nocontrol workflow, sex must be defined in metadata.

---runWithFakeControl
+Nocontrol behaviour of this workflow uses a fake control.
+In order to use this functionality, --runWithFakeControl must be true --fake_control and --fake_control_prefix must be defined.

+- Running only for Quality Control

---runQualityCheckOnly
+--runQualityCheckOnly true
 runs SNV calling and preprocessing and quites

+- Running with or without Structural Variants SVs

+In order to integrate SV processing --svfile file path must be provided

---allowMissingSVFile
+--allowMissingSVFile false
 Allows missing SV files, otherwise as input SV must be provided

 --runWithCrest

+- Sex estimation

+Sex is an important part of this workflow, if there is no control file, sex cannot be estimated through pipeline and thus must be given through samplesheet.

 --estimatesex
 If it is false, sex estimation will not run and user given sex is used.
 To do so, Metadata must include sex